What is AsterTrack?

 The hardware is mostly designed and verified.

-The software is almost ready, but work is still in progress to better calibrate targets.
+The software is almost ready, but work is still in progress to better support flat-marker targets.

-We plan to launch a crowdfunding campaign in 2023 and release sources and designs at that point.
+We plan to launch a crowdfunding campaign in 2024 and release sources and a DIY Design at that point.

 Get Updates